ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-01-mastering-git-branching-basics-exploring-the-git-branch-command.md

   origin/main
 {%- endhighlight -%}

-Also, you can list all the branches - local and remote - with the `-a` parameter.
+You can also display all the branches, both local and remote, by using the `-a` parameter.

 {%- highlight bash -%}
 git branch -a